 Advertisement

-The Ford Ranger was already Europe’s best-selling pick-up – and on this evidence, it doesn’t look like losing that title any time soon
+The Ford Ranger was already Europe’s best-selling pick-up, and on this evidence it will hold that title for a long while yet

 Good stuff